 Katha Upanishad defines death as an illusion which appears to those who cannot grasp the Absolute Reality.
 Death and birth are two sides of life’s cosmic cycle.
 When we say someone has died, we are referring to the mortal coils.
 The soul is immortal and passes on to the next body.
 Popular cultures believe in the afterlife where the soul exits the body and according to one’s karma, will get a body that his/her consciousness has created at the time of death.

 “The living entity in the material world carries his different conceptions of life from one body to another as the air carries aromas”.

-Let us forget about the after life.
-Why worry about that when it is not even in our control.
-Instead let us take charge of our lives and make it worth living.
-We can do so by being grateful every morning we wake up.
-Carrying out chores sincerely.
-At the end of the day before you retire to bed, ask yourselves-
+Let us forget about the afterlife.
+Rather than asking what’s after death, we must question how to live this life?
+Because, when something is inevitable, why waste life worrying about it?
+Instead, let us take charge of our present lives and make it worth living.
+We can do so by being grateful every morning we wake up (because you are fortunate if you do so), carrying out our chores sincerely and at the end of the day before you retire to bed, ask yourselves-

 - Are you satisfied with the way your day went?

 - Have you completed whatever you had planned for that day?